Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links.

 Some retailers allow you to recycle your electronics through them.
 Best Buy allows you to bring specific electronics to their Customer Service counter in order to recycle them.
 They also offer appliance haul-away for an additional fee if you purchase a replacement TV.

 Some shops, like Habitat ReStore, accept donations of appliances.
 For charity shops, the sale of a TV results in a donation of at least a percentage of that cost.
 This money may go to a variety of things, like providing money and materials to build a house for a homeless person and their family.
-These shops may not take larger TV sets, and you should check with the store before you try to donate to make sure they will accept them.
+These shops may not take larger TV sets, so you should check with the store before you try to donate to ensure they will accept them.
 Additionally, some stores may not accept cathode-ray tube TVs.

 There are also a number of “retro gamers” that search for CRT TVs because of the low response time, and you may be able to sell one to them.
 Usually, you place your TV up for sale on a website like eBay, and, if someone is interested, they bid on it or purchase it outright.
 This option may seem useful if you are running low on cash.